Skip to Content

 Another sign of low transmission fluid is shift sensitivity.
 If this happens, you might find yourself experiencing gear shifts that are too difficult or too soft.
 This can endanger your safety on the road.
 Typically, it happens after you shift to neutral or after a gear change.
 Low transmission fluid can also lead to the formation of varnish on the metal parts of the transmission, causing seals and clutches to harden.

-READ ALSO: How to Cover a Truck Bed with a Tarp?
+READ ALSO: How to Transport a Fridge in a Truck?

 Is It Worth Fixing a Transmission?